socrateasehq/soc-sdk-django/README.rst

     $ python manage.py runserver

-Then, if you go to the URL http://127.0.0.1:8000/ in your web browser, and you see Hello World on the screen, you know everything is working as expected.
+Then, if you go to the URL http://127.0.0.1:8000/ in your web browser, and you see Your Home Page on the screen, you know everything is working as expected.

 Once the project is up and running, you can go to the URL http://127.0.0.1:8000/assessments/cms/home to see how the Socratease SDK works.
 You can change the parameters in the .env file and see how they affect the SDK.